DSE511-Team-Avatar/Team-Avatar/README.md

 ├── Documents
 |   └── Preliminary.pdf     <- The file that explains the division of project parts
 │   └── Team_Avatar.pdf     <- Preliminary description of the project
-|   └── Finalreport.pdf     <- The final report with results and outputs
+|   └── Finalreport.pdf     <- The final report with results and outputs (will be added soon)
 │
 ├── Jupyter_Notebooks       <- Folder carrying Jupyter notebooks
 │